|Date of Report||Fire Information|

 “Fire” is “any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.”
 “Fire” does not include controlled burning, even when that event is contrary to policy, such as candles, smoking, or other open flames, when that open flame does not result in property damage.

 UTSA statistics for fires in on-campus student housing appear in the annual Fire Report.

-UTSA's Environmental health, safety, and Risk Management office provides an annual Fire Report to the community.
-This fire report provides:
+Between 2010 and 2014, UTSA's Environmental Health, Safety, and Risk Management office provided an annual Fire Report to the community.
+This fire report provided:

 UTSA's Environmental Health, Safety and Risk Management maintains a Fire and Life Safety Manual, which describes policies associated with fire protection, fire prevention, and life safety at the University.

 To access this manual, connect to http://www.utsa.edu/safety/#/safetymanuals and select “Fire and Life Safety Plan.”